-We interviewed over 20 participants in the New York Fed's bank supervisory program.
-Most, but not all, were from Bank Supervision and most, but not all, were senior officers.
+We interviewed approximately two dozen participants in the New York Fed's bank supervisory program.
+Most, but not all, were from Bank Supervision and many, but not all, were senior officers with experience in more than one area.
+We selected the interviewees with the intention of capturing the views of leaders who have wide-ranging perspectives on risk issues (both supervisory and those related to financial stability) that confronted supervision during this period and who could propose ideas for improving supervision and systemic risk inquiries going forward.
 We asked the following question: give us a sense of the lessons learned about Supervision's activities over the years leading up to and including the financial crisis, those things we did well and those things we did not and help us think about how we might employ these lessons in an environment where the Fed will need to address supervisory and systemic risk issues, whether or not it becomes a systemic risk regulator.
 We divide our findings into Assumptions, Approaches, Culture and Practices.

-A. Some Basic Assumptions are Wrong
+A. Some Basic Assumptions Are Wrong